 The final email of the series would encourage subscribers to sign up for the accounting product.

 You can personalize emails with someone’s first name and other relevant fields, but you can also send the right emails to the right people by segmenting your lists.
 You can segment your lists by:

 You can automate your efforts so that subscribers receive a special email on their birthday or particular offers based on their interests.

-Marketing automation – Marketing automation is when a software solution automatically sends messages to customers and prospects based on defined rules.
+Marketing automation – Marketing automation takes place when a software solution automatically sends messages to customers and prospects based on defined rules.

-Email automation – Email automation is when an email service provider (ESP) automatically sends emails to customers and prospects based on defined rules.
+Email automation – Email automation takes place when an email service provider (ESP) automatically sends emails to customers and prospects based on defined rules.

 Automated Campaign – An automated email campaign is set up once, then automatically sent to a particular individual when that person meets a certain trigger.